BinomialLLC/basis_universal/webgl/gltf-demo/README.md

 * Contributions: @donmccurdy, @austinEng, @shrekshao
 * Three.js
-* Thanks AGI for providing the glTF model.
+* Thanks to AGI for providing the glTF model.